DevCycleHQ/devcycle-docs/docs/extras/advanced-variables/variable-schemas.md

 ## Defining a Variable Schema

 To define a Variable Schema for a variable, navigate to the Schema section of the Variable Details page to select and define a schema for that particular variable.
-The variable must be unassociated in order to select and define a schema.
+Variable Schemas can be added to both associated or unassociated variables.

 There are three different types of schemas that you can define for your variable: